neurospin/scripts/2013_imagen_anat_vgwas_spu/README.md

 Reduce Processing on Cluster
 ----------------------------

-After a long-time map process of preparation, you need to first submit two mpi bash jobs red_wf1.sh and red_wf2.sh in :
+After a long-time map process of preparation, you need to first submit two mpi bash jobs red_wf1.sh and red_wf2.sh for reduce processing in:

 ```
 https://github.com/neurospin/scripts/tree/master/2013_imagen_anat_vgwas_spu/scripts/03_reduce_process_on_cluster
 ```

+The second reduce step can be invoked by: